bruce-hill/tomo/docs/text.md

 The text from the given grapheme cluster to the end of the text.
-Note: a negative index counts backwards from the end of the text, so `-1` refers to the last cluster, `-2` the second-to-last, etc. Slice ranges will be truncated to the length of the string.
+Note: a negative index counts backwards from the end of the text, so `-1` refers to the last cluster, `-2` the second-to-last, etc. Slice ranges will be truncated to the length of the text.

 **Example:**
 ```tomo